rust-qt/ritual/README.md

 - Implement type information exchange between multiple wrapper crates to reuse type wrappers from dependancy libraries and perform inter-crate template instantiations.
 - Support function types.
 Currently any methods containing function types are not wrapped.
 - Implement operator traits for structs based on C++ operator methods.
-- Implement Debug and Display trait for structs if similar methods exist on C++ side.
+- Implement Debug and Display traits for structs if applicable methods exist on C++ side.
 - Implement iterator traits for collections.
 - Provide access to Qt specific features (like signals and slots).
 - Provide a way to emulate deriving from C++ classes to call protected functions and reimplement virtual functions.